TheatrumMundi/TheatrumMundi/_posts/2023-06-07-composition-IV-mantua.markdown

 But was it not enough to want your image? <br>
 Which wanting, still, but is bare ceremony — <br>
 And these stairs, and this vapour, that ravage- <br>
-Ment and fillial embrace: a tanglement <br>
+Ment and filial embrace: a tanglement <br>
 Of blue, half-percepted flame burns here still. <br>
 Withdrawn, it speaks words no longer meant: <br>
 “I am your countryman, of your city still,” <br>